oracle/opengrok/Tuning-for-large-code-bases.md

 ## Indexer

-The `indexer.py` script by default does not set Java heap size so it will use the default value.
+If you run the Indexer via the `opengrok-indexer` script, keep in mind that by default it does not set Java heap size so it will use the default value.
-This **might not** be enough.
+This **might not** be enough, especially for large projects such as [AOSP](https://en.wikipedia.org/wiki/AOSP).

 ### Lucene flush buffer size